szelongq/tp/docs/UserGuide.md

 * The values you provide to the command must be valid.
 For information on which values are valid, you may refer to the [Command Table Format](UserGuide.md#command-format-table) for more information.

 <div markdown="block" class="alert alert-info">
-**:information_source: Note:**
-* The edit command is unable to directly edit the dates of leaves taken by employees.
+:information_source: Take note: The edit command is unable to directly edit the dates of leaves taken by employees.
 Refer to the `assignLeave` and `removeLeavesBefore` commands below instead to edit the dates.
 </div>

 **Examples:**